 Disney Cruise Line's main port is here because of Port Canaveral is so accessible to Walt Disney World Resort.

 FYI: If you're visiting from out of town and do not have your own transportation to Cocoa Beach. there are a few options.
 Cocoa Beach Shuttle is a great option, with the ability to make reservations in advance.
-Florida Shuttle services multiple cities throughout the state of Florida.

 If you're booked on a Disney Cruise and staying at Walt Disney World, there is dedicated bus transportation from Disney World to the Disney Cruise ships.
 You'll need to arrange this with Disney Cruise Line directly.